Size bias for one and all: Size bias basics

-\begin{lemma} Under the setup of the previous paragraph, with $a = \int m(b) \ dh(b) \in (0,\infty)$, the distribution of $X^*$ is a mixture of the distributions of the $X_b^*$.
-The measure $h'$ governing this mixture is defined in terms of the original governor $h$ via its Radon-Nikodym derivative, $dh'(b)/dh(b) = m(b)/a$.
-In particular, if $m(b)$ is constant, then $h'=h$, i.e., the measure governing $X^*$ as a mixture of the $X_b^*$ is equal to the measure governing $X$ as a mixture of the $X_b$. \end{lemma} \begin{proof} For bounded measurable $g$
+Of course, for such a mixture, $\e X = \int m(b) \ dh(b) \in (0,\infty]$, but since we are interested is size bias, we make the additional assumption that $a := \e X < \infty$. \hs{h^s} \begin{lemma} Under the setup of the previous paragraph, with $a = \int m(b) \ dh(b) \in (0,\infty)$, the distribution of $X^*$ is a mixture of the distributions of the $X_b^*$.
+The measure $\hs$ governing this mixture is defined in terms of the original governor $h$ via its Radon-Nikodym derivative, $d\hs(b)/dh(b) = m(b)/a$.
+In particular, if $m(b)$ is constant, then $\hs=h$, i.e., the measure governing $X^*$ as a mixture of the $X_b^*$ is equal to the measure governing $X$ as a mixture of the $X_b$. \end{lemma} \begin{proof} For bounded measurable $g$

 \end{proof}

 In a different direction, the following result from \cite{penrose} can be useful for constructing size bias couplings for continuous random variables that are not represented as sums, though it may also be noted that Lemma \ref{lemma 2.1} implies \eqref{noniid} for sums of indicator variables, see \cite[Lemma 2.6 ff]{BGI}.